 Steps To Protect Yourself on WordPress

 - Be sure to download a computer virus scanner in order to protect yourself from malicious malware.
-If you don’t want to spend money on one, many scanners come with a free 30 day trial, and also comes with a program to clean up threats that are detected.
+If you don’t want to spend money on one, many scanners come with a free 30-day trial, and also come with a program to clean up threats that are detected.

 - If you don’t have one already, install a computer firewall and update it when needed.